Postdoctoral researcher at the Swedish Institute for Social Research, Stockholm University

 WORKING PAPERS

 National administrative data in research on transgender people: A matter of sample definition?
-Co-authored with Emma von Essen*, Ian Burn, and Ylva Moberg* denotes the lead author.
-Submitted.
+Co-authored with Emma von Essen*, Ian Burn, and Ylva Moberg. * denotes the lead author.
+Under review.
 Pre-print not publicly available.
 E-mail for draft.

 Degree selectivity and teachers' initial job placements.
 Under revision.
 To access an old version that was part of my PhD thesis, click here and go to chapter 3 of the manuscript.